-(4) The nearest school is found by measuring the distance from your home address to all school's admitting children in the relevant year group by driving distance along public highways.
-Distance is measured electronically along public highways using the post office address point of the home to the post office address point of the school.
+(4) The nearest school is found by measuring the distance from your home address to all school's admitting children in the relevant year group.
+Measurements are calculated electronically from the Post Office address point of the child's home address to the Post Office address point of the school by straight line distance.
+We measure distance to three decimal places, e.g. 1.256 miles.